People Also Ask: How to Change It, How to Improve It

 What Are “People Also Ask” Boxes?

 “People Also Ask” is Google’s newer search element that displays questions related to the current search query.
+Note: People Also Ask is different than People Also Search For (PASF).

 The questions may not even contain your actual search query, but it will somehow extend it: